 Though it depends on your industry, in many jobs, once you leave your place of work, your working day is over.
 There are clear boundaries between work life and home life.
 However, as a trades worker, particularly when you’re self-employed, you’re always on call.
 People have become so used to instant responses, whether via phone call, text or email, that you could miss out on work if you do not reply soon enough.
-This fear of missing out leads to people having their phone on their person at all times and, in turn, results in a struggle to maintain a healthy work-life balance.
+This fear of missing out leads to people having their phones on their person at all times and, in turn, results in a struggle to maintain a healthy work-life balance.

 You can find more tips in our blog post dedicated to helping people achieve a better work-life balance, but generally, workers need to set boundaries.
 End your working day at a set time and stick to it.

 On the other hand, technology has been hugely beneficial in helping to break the stigma surrounding mental illness.
 As an increasing number of people open up about poor mental health or living with mental illness, more people see that and join in the conversation.
 As the number of those opening up and discussing mental health and illness increases, the more normalised it becomes.
 And in turn, the stigma gradually fades away.

 There are also countless online resources available for anyone who may feel they’re struggling, available at a click of a button.
 Going to your GP or talking to a family member or friend can be daunting.
 For some, they don’t want to do it.
 Instead, they can turn to these resources for information and support, helping them feel less alone.
 And with more education comes more acceptance.
 As people begin to understand mental illnesses, the harmful stereotypes and myths surrounding mental illnesses disappear.

 Signs & Symptoms In Yourself And Others:

 The signs and symptoms of mental health problems or mental illness can vary.
 The general signs to look out for in someone are:

-- Personality Changes – Acting out of character is a warning sign that a person isn’t quite feeling their usual self.
+- Personality Changes – Acting out of character is a warning sign that people aren’t quite feeling their usual self.